zxkevinxz/ai-hero/courses/08-first-cohort-course/02-day-1/06-showing-tool-calls-in-the-frontend/article.md

 id: lesson-c3344
 ---

+In this section we're going to work on showing the tool calls that we've got already in the front end.
+We'll be using the `MessagePart` type to show the tool calls.

 <AISummary title="Understanding Message Parts" href="https://sdk.vercel.ai/docs/reference/ai-sdk-ui/use-chat#messages.ui-message.parts">

 The `MessagePart` type from `ai` represents different types of content that can appear in a message.
 Here's a comprehensive overview of all possible message parts: